 Wood and Agricultural Residues

 Wood, a traditional biomass source, remains relevant in modern energy systems.
-Additionally, agricultural residues, such as crop stalks, straw, and husks, are valuable biomass materials that can be used for energy production, providing a sustainable alternative to burning or disposal.
+Additionally, agricultural residues, such as crop stalks, straw, and husks, are valuable biomass feedstocks for energy production, offering a sustainable alternative to incineration or disposal.

 Bioenergy Crops

 Dedicated bioenergy crops, like switchgrass and miscanthus, are cultivated specifically for energy production.
-These high-yield, low-input crops offer a renewable and environmentally friendly source of biomass, contributing to sustainable energy solutions.
+These high-yield, low-input crops provide a renewable, environmentally friendly biomass source, contributing to sustainable energy solutions.

 Organic Waste